JosephineBiedermann/FinalProject/README.md

 **Outlook**
 <br/>Further reasearch on the development of listener profiles/demographics of german rap will be necessary to validate these claims.

+**Disclaimer**
+<br/>Due to the time constrict for the final project (5 working days), the numbers, over all outcome and conclusions are made only on a sample data set.
+I am not speaking for the whole majority of the German Deutschrap genre.
+Please view this project and analysis as a peak into the topic.
+The data will be biased to a certain degree, as I had to clean and wrangle them.
 #

 **Thank you for reading!** <br/>